William Henry Scott (historian): Death

-Scott died unexpectedly on 4 October 1993, aged 72, in St Luke's Hospital, Quezon City, following what was considered to have been a routine gall bladder operation.
-He was buried in the cemetery of Saint Mary the Virgin, Sagada, Mountain Province on 10 October 1993.
+Scott died unexpectedly on 4 October 1993, aged 72, at the St Luke's Hospital in Quezon City, following what was considered to have been a routine gall bladder operation.
+He was buried in the cemetery of Saint Mary the Virgin in Sagada on 10 October.

 Legacy

 In 1994, the Ateneo de Manila University posthumously gave Scott the Tanglaw ng Lahi Award for a lifetime "spent in teaching not only in the classroom, but also the outside world by means of the broad reaches of his contacts and communication, and most of all through his hundreds of published scholarly articles and inspirationals which continue to disseminate and teach honest Philippine history to succeeding generations of Filipinos."

 On December 8, 2021, the National Historical Commission of the Philippines unveiled a historical marker commemorating Scott at Saint Mary's School in Sagada.